Yash0605/DSA/Practice/Graphs/Number of provinces/readme.md

 ## Solution Explanation

-We need to be aware that we can have components in this case.
+We need to be aware that we can have `components` in this case.
 We need to traverse each node and update the num of province everytime we come across a disconnected node.
 We need to DFS as we need to check all the connected nodes for a particular node so go deep considering each node rather than traverse breadth wise.

+> Prac2

+We only need to mark the nodes as visited and traverse all the nodes to track the components => basic dfs